Clastify logo

 Average SAT Score

 The average SAT score for admitted students at the University of California, Berkeley is 1415.
-This figure indicates a competitive academic environment for prospective undergraduates.
-Students aiming for admission should target scores around this average to enhance their applications.
+This figure indicates the level of competitiveness for applicants seeking undergraduate admissions.
+As a significant benchmark, it highlights the academic profile expected from prospective students.

 SAT Score Range